jd28/Solstice/docs/game.rst

   This signal is called when an object is removed fromt the cache.
 Note that PCs are never removed from the cache.

+.. data:: OnUpdateEffect

+  This is called whenever an effect is applied or removed from a creature.
+Two parameters are passed: a :class:`Creature` instant and a :class:`Effect`.
+Note: there is no way to determine if the effect was applied or removed, so it's only useful in cases of updating/invalidating cached information.

 Scripts
 -------